libscie/now-boarding/content/postprints.md

 # Postprints

-Postprints (also called Green Open Access) are free-to-read versions of accepted manuscripts after peer-review without paywalls.
+Postprints (also called Green [Open Access](open-access.md)) are free-to-read versions of accepted manuscripts after peer-review without paywalls.
 Specifically, postprints are the accepted but unformatted version of a manuscript.
-This means that the manuscript is not the typeset version from the publisher, but the author version from for example LaTeX or a word editor.
+This means that the manuscript is not the typeset version from the publisher, but the author version from, for example, LaTeX or a word editor.
 An example comparison is shown below, for reference.

 <!-- Add images of unformatted and formatted for an open access paper -->
 <!-- The size of these will be stabilized by use of CSS -->